 WHAT?
 2 lbs??!!
 That’s crazy.
 There are only two of you in your home, right?
 Won’t you be tired of pintos by the time you eat them?

 Don’t worry about cooking so many beans at one time.
 I can show you how I easily served those pintos in different ways for several days.
 Our palates never got bored!

 But most of the time when I’m cooking up a batch of dried pintos I’m cooking them as a main dish for supper or as a side.
 If that’s the case I just season them with my own Pinto Bean Seasoning.
 Since I’ve been asked to share my seasoning recipe, read on dear friends!

 Making Homemade Pinto Bean Seasoning Mix

 I’ve seen plastic containers of pinto bean seasoning mix at the stores.
 But y’all know I prefer to make for myself instead of buying.
 With me making this seasoning myself there’s no additional plastic bottle coming into our home.

 And I’m not gonna lie, it makes me smile to hear RancherMan rave over the taste of the pintos when I use this seasoning mix.

 Plus, I’m kinda surprised at the price of the commercially-produced seasoning mix.
-I can certainly make it fresher and cheaper right here at home.
-And I can do it in minutes.
+I can make it myself in minutes right here at home.
+It’s fresher and cheaper too.

 Plus homemade seasoning is more adaptable too.
 Don’t like that much cumin?
 Cut back some.
-Don’t want that much salt?
-Adjust to your tastes.
+On a low-sodium diet?
+Adjust salt to your tastes.
 Like a little more chili powder?
 Knock yourself out!

 Pinto Bean Seasoning